alisdt/online_experiments_course/05_javascript.rst

         </script>
     </html>

 This looks similar to our first experiments with jsPsych.
+Save this in a file (as e.g. section05.html) so you can load it in your browser, the same way you did with experiment.html.

+When you first load it nothing will happen, as there's no code there yet!

-Now you can add more code where the
+Now you can add some JavaScript where the

 .. code:: html

     // code goes here!

-comment is.
+line is.

 Add the line